SergioRoldan/Seths-Network/README.md

     + node: {crypto:true, stream:true},

-This solves Angular 6 strip of crypto and stream libraries, which are truffle-contracts library dependencies
+(this solves Angular 6 strip of crypto and stream libraries, which are truffle-contracts library dependencies)

 If typings.d.ts is not in the project include it with the following code under the src folder: